 This course combines theory and practice in introducing the student to the fundamental elements that make up a web page and for developing web applications.
 The student will understand how a web page is structured, organized, and presented in a browser.
 The student will learn how to use HTML5 (the language of the web) to create a range of web pages and for developing web applications.
 Students should be familiar with a personal computer, Windows, and the Internet.
+Two lecture and two laboratory hours per week.

-CTIM 290 Game Design
+CTIM 290 Game Design 3 Credits